Skip to main content

 Regional Manufacturing Technical Assistance Programs

-This IMA initiative will require the Department of Commerce and Economic Opportunity (DCEO) to develop a statewide program that provides technical assistance in support of regional manufacturing partnerships that include secondary, postsecondary, and workforce stakeholders.
+This IMA Education Foundation initiative will require the Department of Commerce and Economic Opportunity (DCEO) to develop a statewide program that provides technical assistance in support of regional manufacturing partnerships that include secondary, postsecondary, and workforce stakeholders.
 The technical assistance program will provide support for such things as curriculum review to ensure that it is aligned with regional employer needs as well as strategies around employer engagement.

 High School Graduation Requirements